Certified Non-GMO Standards

 Note: Quantitative tests provide an assessment of the level of GMO DNA in a sample.

-18.3.5 Quantitative PCR testing must be used for products deemed to be high risk that are grown, fed or otherwise used for the production of Certified Non-GMO by AGW meat, milk or eggs.
+18.3.5 Quantitative PCR testing must be used for products deemed to be high risk that are grown, fed or otherwise used for the production of Certified Non-GMO by AGW products.

-18.4.1 If there is a risk that products used to produced Certified Non-GMO by AGW livestock products are GMO or are contaminated by GMO, samples must be tested.
+18.4.1 If there is a risk that products used to produce Certified Non-GMO by AGW products are GMO or are contaminated by GMO material, samples must be tested.

 Note: This could include products that are otherwise classed as “low risk” that have (for example) come from sources with previous contamination incidences.